joaopfonseca/ml-research/README.md

 ## Installation

-A Python distribution of version 3.8 or 3.9 is required to run this project.
+A Python distribution of version 3.8, 3.9 or 3.10 is required to run this project.
+Earlier Python versions might work in most cases, but they are not tested. ``ML-Research`` requires:
-Due to the computational limitations of the free tiers in CI/CD platforms, currently we cannot ensure compatibility with earlier Python versions.

-ML-Research requires:

 - numpy (>= 1.14.6)
 - pandas (>= 1.3.5)